apalache-mc/apalache/docs/src/tutorials/temporal-properties.md

 ![A counterexample trace for the property <>isGreen](img/looping_trace.png)

-In contrast, as long as the model checking engine has not found a loop, there may still exist some future state satisfying `isGreen`.
+In contrast, as long as the model checking engine has not found a lasso, there may still exist some future state satisfying `isGreen`.

-## Utilizing auxiliary variables to find loops
+## Utilizing auxiliary variables to find lassos

 The encoding for temporal properties involves lots of auxiliary variables.
 While some can be very helpful to understand counterexamples, many are mostly noise.

-Let's first understand how Apalache can identify looping executions using auxiliary variables.
+Let's first understand how Apalache can identify lassos using auxiliary variables.
 The auxiliary variable `__loop_InLoop` is true in exactly the states belonging to the loop.
-Additionally, at the first state of the loop, i.e., when `__loop_InLoop` switches from false to true, we store the valuation of all variables in an auxiliary copy whose name is prefixed by `__loop_`.
+Additionally, at the first state of the loop, i.e., when `__loop_InLoop` switches from false to true, we store the valuation of each variable in a shadow copy whose name is prefixed by `__loop_`.
-Before the first state of the loop, the values of the `__loop_` variables are unspecified.
+Before the first state of the loop, the `__loop_` carry arbitrary values.
 In our example, it looks like this:
 ```
 (* State0 ==